DavidWittman/DavidWittman/README.md

   - Finding bugs and breaking things
   - Writing better tests
-  - Making the lives of developers easier
+  - Explaining why AI won't replace people (yet)

 When I'm not at a computer I'm:

+  - 👨‍🍼 Parenting
-  - 🐖 BBQing
+  - 🐖 BBQing or 🍕 making pizza
-  - 🥋 Making my way to purple belt
-  - 🇪🇸 Learning Spanish
+  - 🇪🇸 Practicing Spanish
-  - 🚴‍♂️ Preparing for a century ride